Simla, Punjab, Northern India

 “I’m up here, my darling,” his mother’s somewhat hushed answer floated from the first floor.

-A wide grin spread over the boy’s face as he heard her gentle voice, and he broke into a sprint, his short legs carrying him to the sweeping staircase.
+A wide grin spread over the boy’s face as he heard her voice, and he broke into a sprint, his short legs carrying him to the sweeping staircase.
 His khadi danced around his knees, the thin fabric bouncing freely as he galloped up the steps almost two at a time.
-On the walls, prominent figures of his royal ancestry watched him as always from their antique portraits.
-Robin paid them no heed, especially the creepy one of Queen Victoria.
+Prominent figures of his royal ancestry watched him as always from their antique portraits.
+Robin paid them no heed, though, especially the creepy one of Queen Victoria and her Crown Jewels.

-Daylight shone through the windows at the top of the stairs, reflecting on the crystal chandelier to create a kaleidoscope of wonderful colors.
+Daylight shone through the windows at the top of the stairs, reflecting on the crystal chandelier to create a kaleidoscope of wonderful colours on the rosewood walls.
 Turning right, he darted along the corridor towards Aryan’s bedroom, unable to contain his excitement as he burst through the door.

 Nearing his mother, Robin finally sighed with satisfaction, and allowed himself to collapse into her embrace.